 Shoreikan (Seikichi Toguchi)

 Seikichi Toguchi was one of Higa's most senior students.
 In addition, he was a student of Goju Ryu founder Chojun Miyagi as well.
 Toguchi opened the Shoreikan in 1954 in Koza city.
 Some of the earliest students were Ryugo Sakai, Masanobu Shinjo, Zenshu Toyama and Katsuyoshi Kanei.
 The Shoreikan was eventually relocated to the mainland by Toguchi, with the honbu being in Tokyo.
-Toguchi was well know for the extra kata he created like Gekiha and Kakufa to be able to teach the Goju system more progressively.
+Toguchi was well known for the extra kata he created like Gekiha and Kakuha to be able to teach the Goju system more progressively.
 Like the Senbukan, the Shoreikan was independent from Seiko Higa's organization but enjoyed a close relationship.

 |Seiko Higa visiting the Shoreikan dojo|